The DPRK's ubiquitous flower and hairpin.

 These make for excellent gifts unique to the DPRK and can be purchased for around 2 EUR.
 You can find Cosmos hairpins at the Minye Handicraft Exhibition in the Central District, Kwangbok Shopping Centre in Mangyondae District, and other locations throughout the country.

 Update: A reader brought to our attention to the Japanese 1980's synth band 'Cosmos', themselves of no known direct relation to the DPRK, but whose style and funky jams seems all together appropriate.
 The best keytarist we know personally is North Korean.

-The Pyongyang Home Companion is a guide to daily life in Korea: how-to, food, culture, and romance.
+A Pyongyang Home Companion is a guide to daily life in Korea: how-to, food, sports, modern culture, and romance.